elucian/bee/syntax/keywords.md

 | update   | alter a record in a table
 | delete   | remove a record from a table
 | from     | associated with delete statement
+| into     | associated with append and update

 **Read next:** [Syntax Overview](overview.md)